-Serial numbers for Cable Modem certificates signed by a particular issuer MUST be uniquely assigned by the manufacturer.
+The serial number MUST be a positive integer assigned by the CA to each certificate.
+It MUST be unique for each certificate issued by a given CA (i.e., the issuer name and serial number identify a unique certificate).
+CAs MUST force the serialNumber to be a non-negative integer.
 The Manufacturer SHOULD NOT impose or assume a relationship between the serial number of the certificate and the serial number of the modem to which the certificate is issued.